ironicbadger/pms-wiki/docs/day-two/quality-of-life-tweaks.md

 For both Bash and ZSH simply add the desired aliases to the end of the file and reload the file using `. ~/.bashrc` or `. ~/.zshrc`.

 Fish is a bit different, the simplest way to save an alias in fish it to add the `-s` or `--save` option to the alias command in the terminal, this will add the alias in the correct format to the `config.fish` file.
-For example: `alias dcp='docker-compose -f ~/docker-compose.yml '`
+For example: `alias -s dcp='docker-compose -f ~/docker-compose.yml '`

 !!! info
     If you have a useful alias you think would benefit PMS users please submit a PR via GitHub for inclusion in this site following the format below.
 One alias or a group of related aliases showing example output.